 4Click Next.

-On the Select Assets tab, all deployed rule specifications that you enabled in Data Quality appear.
+On the Select Assets tab, you see all assets that you enabled in Data Quality as APIs.

 5Select an asset to import and click Next.